latterArrays/3DStage/README.md

 npm install --save-dev vite
 ```
 <br>
-Run one last install to get the final dependency:
+Run one last install to get the final dependency

 ```
-npm install
+npx install
 ```

 Run the project with this command: